CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 <hr id="page44">

+{: .bullets }
 #### Rings

+{: .bullets }
 One of the types of items that your characters can bring into play are rings.
 There are 7 types of rings: mind rings, gold rings, lesser rings, magic rings, Dwarven rings, spirit rings, and _The One Ring_.

 **Gold Rings** — After your company faces the automatic-attack at such a site which specifies that a gold ring can be played, you just tap a character and the site to play a gold ring from your hand.

+{: .bullets }
+>
-{: .note }
+> {: .note }
-> **Clarification:** A gold ring is a ring with unknown properties—it might be a lesser ring, a magic ring, a Dwarven ring, or even _The One Ring_.
+> > **Clarification:** A gold ring is a ring with unknown properties—it might be a lesser ring, a magic ring, a Dwarven ring, or even _The One Ring_.
 You will not know until you "test" it.
 There are 6 different gold rings in _MELE_: _A Little Gold Ring_, _The Least of Gold Rings_, _Gold Ring that Sauron Fancies_, _Bright Gold Ring_, _Gleaming Gold Ring_, and _Perfect Gold Ring_.
 Each has a different probability of being a specific type of special ring.

 **Testing a Gold Ring** — Once you have a gold ring, you can "test" it to determine what kind of special ring it is.
 When you test a gold ring, you make a roll and add any applicable modification (due to the test card used and other cards).
 The gold ring card will indicate what special rings may be played based upon the modified roll.<br>If the roll indicates a special ring that you have in your hand, you may replace the gold ring with that ring and discard the gold ring.
 Otherwise, you just discard the gold ring (i.e., it was not that special).
 If the roll indicates more than one special ring in your hand, you choose which to play.<br>There are five ways to test a gold ring:

+{: .bullets }
+>
- - If you have a sage character in the same company as the gold ring, you can play a _Test of Fire_ card.
+> - If you have a sage character in the same company as the gold ring, you can play a _Test of Fire_ card.
- - If you have a sage character in the same company as the gold ring and the company is at a site where "Information" is playable, you can play a _Secret of Their Forging_ card (you do not have to roll, you can just play any special item ring except _The One Ring_).
+> - If you have a sage character in the same company as the gold ring and the company is at a site where "Information" is playable, you can play a _Secret of Their Forging_ card (you do not have to roll, you can just play any special item ring except _The One Ring_).
- - Any gold ring in the Ringwraith's own company at the start of the end-of-turn phase is automatically tested.
+> - Any gold ring in the Ringwraith's own company at the start of the end-of-turn phase is automatically tested.
 Any ring test in a Ringwraith's own company has a modification of -2.
- - Any gold ring in one of your companies at Barad-dur at the start of the end-of-turn phase is automatically tested.
+> - Any gold ring in one of your companies at Barad-dur at the start of the end-of-turn phase is automatically tested.
 Any ring test at Barad-dur has a -3 modification.<span class="page-number">44</span>

 <hr id="page45">

+{: .bullets }
+>
- - If you store a gold ring, it is automatically tested with a modification of -2
+> - If you store a gold ring, it is automatically tested with a modification of -2

+{: .bullets }
+>
-{: .note }
+> {: .note }
-> **Note:** Due to the -2 and -3 modifications, the last three ring test methods given above have little chance of resulting in _The One Ring_.
+> > **Note:** Due to the -2 and -3 modifications, the last three ring test methods given above have little chance of resulting in _The One Ring_.
 This reflects the influence of "fate" on Sauron's efforts to find _The One Ring_.

 {: .note }
 > **Example:** You have Tarcil and Pon Opar (a sage) in the same company.
 Tarcil has _A little Gold Ring_.
 In your hand, you have a _Test of Fire_ card and three ring cards: _Trifling Ring_ (a lesser ring), _Magic Ring of Lies_, and _Dwarven Ring of Durin's Tribe_.
 >
 > Because Pon Opar is a sage in the same company as a gold ring, you play your _Test of Fire_ on Tarcil's gold ring at any time during your turn.
 You roll a 5 for the test, so you may play either your _Trifling Ring_ (any result) or your _Magic Ring of Lies_ (6 or less) with Tarcil.
 In either case, the gold ring is discarded.
 If you had rolled a 9 or higher, you would have had the choice of playing your _Dwarven Ring of Durin's Tribe_ or your _Trifling Ring_.

-{: .note }
+{: .bullets }
-> **Note:** A Ringwraith may carry a ring but may not use it (i.e., all items have no effect on a Ringwraith's company or on his attributes and abilities).
 >
+> {: .note }
+> > **Note:** A Ringwraith may carry a ring but may not use it (i.e., all items have no effect on a Ringwraith's company or on his attributes and abilities).
+> >
-> **Clarification:** Mind rings are minor items and are played as such.
+> > **Clarification:** Mind rings are minor items and are played as such.
 They are **not** special items.

 ### THE HAZARD LIMIT